Part of the Food Policy Snapshot Series

 How it works

-Supermarkets establishing new locations in, or renovating current locations in, Food Desert Incentive Areas, and that meet certain qualifications, are entitled to 80 percent credit against the personal property tax, which typically covers furniture, fixtures and equipment.
+Supermarkets establishing new locations in, or renovating current locations in, Grocery Store Incentive Areas, and that meet certain qualifications, are entitled to 80 percent credit against the personal property tax, which typically covers furniture, fixtures and equipment.

 First of all, in order to qualify, a store must meet the definition of a supermarket, meaning that all major food departments (produce, meat, seafood, dairy, canned and packaged foods) are represented, and more than 50 perfect of floor space is dedicated to selling food.

-A Food Desert Incentive Area is any area that fits Baltimore’s official definition of a food desert, any area that is located within one quarter mile of a food desert, or any area that would be a food desert if it were not for the presence of a qualified supermarket.
+A Grocery Store Incentive Area is any area that fits Baltimore’s official definition of a food desert, any area that is located within one quarter mile of a food desert, or any area that would be a food desert if it were not for the presence of a qualified supermarket.

 A food desert is defined as an area where the average distance to a supermarket is greater than one quarter of a mile, median household income is at or below 185 percent of the Federal Poverty Level, at least 30 percent of households have no vehicle, and the average Healthy Food Availability Index (HFAI) score for all food stores in that area is low.